os-climate/sostrades-dev-tools/docs/source/user_manual.md

 When **creating a study from scratch**, all fields need to be filled out: <br>
 ![](images/platform_study/create_study/create_new_study.png)
+- **import study stand alone**: If toggled, it is possible to import a study zip in stand alone.
 - **study name**: the name chosen for the study
 - **process name**: the process on which the study will be based
 - **on which study it will be based**, it can be either a study that already exists for the selected process, or an